 vs. 3a And He spoke many things to them in parables, saying,… (NASB)

 Jesus is going to speak to the multitudes using at least 7 parables in this chapter.
-It would be good if you read the entire chapter but I shall provide verses of special note.
+It would be good if you read the entire chapter yourself now, but I shall provide verses of special note.

 vs. 24 He presented another parable to them, saying, “The kingdom of heaven may be compared to a man who sowed good seed in his field.”